Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

     submit_scenario(state)
 ```

-Two buttons are added to the Gui ('Make official' and 'Delete scenario').
-They calls the `make_official` and `delete_scenario` functions below.
+Two buttons are added to the Gui ('Make primary' and 'Delete scenario').
+They calls the `make_primary` and `delete_scenario` functions below.

-`make_official` change the current primary scenario of the cycle. `tp.set_official(scenario)` is the Taipy function used to make a scenario primary.
+`make_primary` change the current primary scenario of the cycle. `tp.set_primary(scenario)` is the Taipy function used to make a scenario primary.

 > Note that the previous primary sccenario will not be primary anymore.
 There is always just one primary scenario in a cycle.